ash23win/ash23win.github.io/_pages/research.md

 * Employing feedback control methodologies to have a robust process performance {: .text-justify}

-{% include figure image_path="/assets/research/ThreeStageProcess.jpg" alt="Three stage process" caption="This is a figure caption." %}
+{% include figure image_path="/assets/research/ThreeStageProcess.jpg" alt="Three stage process" caption="A schematic of a three stage process developed to manipulate the size and shape of elongated crystals to equant crystals.
+The process employs temperature cycling and mechanical action to achieve the goal.
+(Salvatori and Mazzotti, *Ind.
+Eng.
+Chem.
+Res.* **2017**, 56, 9188−9201.)" %}